Have You Ever Spotted an Image Online and Had No Idea Where It Came From?

 Product Research

-The best image search engine platforms help identify products you see in photos.
-Upload an image and search results show where to buy it.
-Price comparisons and similar products from different retailers selling the same items.
-Google Lens excels at this by showing shopping results directly from the image.
+The best image search engine platforms help identify images of products you see in photos.
+Search by image and results show where to buy it, price comparisons, and similar products.
+Google Lens excels at photo search for shopping by showing results directly from the image, making it easier to search for a photo online for product identification faster than any text search.

 Common Image Search Mistakes